 All science equipment and supplies are provided by HEP.
 The cost of these supplies is included in the cost of the course.
+HEP TX has two fully equipped science labs with the equipment to teach upper level classes that prepare students for CLEP/AP Tests and for university science/engineering/medical degrees.
 ALL SCIENCE TEACHERS HOLD A MASTER'S DEGREE!

 GETTING READY FOR COLLEGE SUGGESTIONS: Strong science students are encouraged to take 2 science classes in grades 11 and/or 12 to prepare for the rigors of science on the collegiate level.
 Students considering engineering or other science related fields should take: Physical Science, Biology 1, Chemistry 1 and 2, Physics, and Calculus.
 Students interested in a medical career should take Physical Science, Biology 1 and 2, Chemistry 1 and 2, and Physics.
 HEP recommends the following order for Science classes for Middle School, 6-8th grades: